TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-11-07-how-to-measure-your-type-coverage.md

 <br>

-Yet, tests are the only thing that can help us **access code quality quickly**.
+Yet, tests are not the only thing that can help us **access code quality quickly**.
 With PHP 7.0, 7.4, and 8.0, type declarations became a sign of project health.
 But how can we measure those?

 <br>